Pinterest and Tesla have been highlighted as Zacks Bull and Bear of the Day

 RBC raised their price target on PINS to $52 from $48 and reiterated their Outperform rating.

-Goldman Sachs analyst Eric Sheridan liked the "very strong" results for Q1, and noted "broad-based upside."
+Goldman Sachs analyst Eric Sheridan like the "very strong" results for Q1, and noted "broad-based upside."

 "In many ways, we see this quarterly report as evidence of management progress across its mix of product initiatives (shoppable content, direct response/bottom-funnel ad budgets and partnerships aiding in wider scaled monetization)."